MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/operations/configure-appcontrol-managed-installer.md

 ## Using fsutil to query extended attributes for Managed Installer (MI)

-Customers using Windows Defender Application Control (WDAC) with Managed Installer (MI) enabled can use fsutil.exe to determine whether a file was created by a managed installer process.
+Customers using App Control for Business with Managed Installer (MI) enabled can use fsutil.exe to determine whether a file was created by a managed installer process.
 This verification is done by querying the Extended Attributes (EAs) on a file using fsutil.exe and looking for the KERNEL.SMARTLOCKER.ORIGINCLAIM EA.
 Then, you can use the data from the first row of output to identify if the file was created by a managed installer.
 For example, let's look at the fsutil.exe output for a file called application.exe:

 **Example:**